adkron/resume/resume.md

 I work closely with customers as Agile practitioners to improve teams and products.
 I believe in building amazing software through an understanding of the “why” in the product.
-We find this “why” through constant communication and trust.
-Using test driven development and continuous delivery of working software that exceeds expectations and provides constant value is our priority.
+I find this “why” through constant communication and trust.
+Using test driven development and continuous delivery of working software that exceeds expectations and provides constant value is my priority.

 #### Projects